morphiccreative/leapOSC/README.md

 OSC packet output is at least 120FPS.
 Channel names have been optimised to fit all data into a 8KB packet.

 Gesture support not yet implemented, but will be on the next build.

+TO DO:
+Add gesture support
+Add configuration file for settings
+Add Leap Motion data viewer - CLI or GUI based